Ruth Snyder: Execution

 Ruth was imprisoned at Sing Sing in Ossining, New York.
-On January 12, 1928, she became the first woman to be executed at Sing Sing since Martha Place in 1899.
-She went to the electric chair 10 minutes before Judd Gray, her former lover.
-Her execution (by New York State Electrician Robert G. Elliott) was surreptitiously photographed at the moment electricity was running through her body with the aid of a miniature plate camera strapped to the ankle of Tom Howard, a Chicago Tribune photographer working in cooperation with the Tribune-owned Daily News.
-Howard's camera later was owned by inventor Miller Reese Hutchison and later became part of the collections of the Smithsonian Institution's National Museum of American History.
+On January 12, 1928, she became the first woman to be executed at Sing Sing since Martha Place in 1899 and the third woman to be executed in New York.
+Ruth went to the electric chair 10 minutes before Judd Gray, her former lover.
+Her execution was surreptitiously photographed at the moment electricity was running through her body with the aid of a miniature plate camera strapped to the ankle of Tom Howard, a Chicago Tribune photographer working in cooperation with the Tribune-owned New York Daily News.
+Both Snyder and Gray were electrocuted by Robert G. Elliott, the New York State Electrician; Snyder was the first woman he executed.
+In his autobiography, Elliott recalled that Ruth Snyder almost fainted when she saw the electric chair and that she had to be seated with the help of the matrons who had taken care of her while on death row.
+About the published photo of Snyder's execution, Elliott remarked that if such photos were routinely printed in newspapers they either could have served as a deterrent against crime or have persuaded the public that capital punishment had to be abolished.

 Ruth was interred in the Woodlawn Cemetery in the Bronx.
-Her footstone reads "May R." and includes her date of death.
 Gray was interred in Rosedale Cemetery in Montclair, New Jersey.

 Lorraine Snyder

-Following the pronouncement of the death sentence on Ruth Snyder in May 1927, legal disputes arose between the relatives regarding the care of the Ruth and Albert's daughter, Lorraine, who was nine-years-old at the time.
+Following the pronouncement of the death sentence on Ruth Snyder in May 1927, legal disputes arose between the relatives regarding the care of Ruth and Albert's daughter, Lorraine, who was nine years old at the time.
 Warren Schneider, brother of Albert, petitioned to be allowed to appoint a legal guardian who was not a member of Ruth's family.
 Josephine Brown, mother of Ruth, also petitioned for custody of the girl.
 Lorraine had been in the care of Brown since the murder.
 Lorraine was formally placed by her maternal grandmother in the Catholic institution where she had been residing at the time of her mother's execution.
 Ruth requested that her daughter not be brought to the prison for a final visit.